Sleep Downshift

 What This Practice Supports

-• easing the transition into rest
+easing the transition into rest

-• reducing mental and physical tension
+• reducing nighttime mental activity

-• supporting steadier breathing
+• supporting parasympathetic dominance

 When to Use This Practice

-• after stimulating or demanding days
+• after emotionally or mentally demanding days

 • when the body feels tired but the mind remains active

-• as part of a consistent wind-down routine
+• as a nightly wind-down ritual

 How to Engage